-All of Special Collections are open from 8:30 am to 5:00 pm, Monday through Friday, and closed on University Holidays.
+Special Collections is open to students, staff, faculty, and alumni of Washington University, as well as community members and outside researchers.
+Open Monday through Friday, and closed on University Holidays.
 (Occasionally areas are closed for special events, please check with specific units for details).

 Mary Wickes (1910-1995) received her Bachelor of Arts degree from Washington University in St. Louis in 1930.
 Wickes was an actress who had a long career on stage, in film, and on television in performances including Oklahoma!, Sister Act, and The Father Dowling Mysteries.
 The collection documents her career, her personal life, and her time at Washington University.
 Also available online is the transcript to her Assembly Series Lecture from April 22, 1988.